jgaskins/primalize-jsonapi/README.md

   )

   # Associations are similar to other serialization gems, but you need to
   # specify the serializer.
-There is no runtime inference.
+There is no runtime inference yet.
 We do it inside
   # a block in case it has not been loaded yet.
   has_many(:line_items) { LineItemSerializer }
   has_one(:customer) { CustomerSerializer }